To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Pena Nieto has cast himself as a pragmatic economic moderate in the tradition of the last three PRI presidents of the 20th century.
-He has called for greater private investment in Mexico's state-controlled oil industry, and has said he will try to reduce violence by attacking crimes that hurt ordinary citizens while deemphasising the pursuit of drug kingpins.

 All of the parties are accusing rivals of emulating the traditional PRI tactic of offering voters money, food or benefits in return for votes.
 Lopez Obrador's Democratic Revolution Party says Pena Nieto's campaign has handed supporters prepaid money cards worth nearly $5.2 million (71 million pesos).

 PRI activists have published photographs of truckloads of handouts it said were given out by Democratic Revolution backers.

 But electoral officials have repeatedly insisted that outright fraud is almost impossible under the country's elaborate, costly electoral machinery.